Kaedrin/warhammer-mod-manager/README.md

 - [ ] Importing a profile with a mod you don't have subscribed will pop a custom form displaying which mods are missing (pack file names for now, steam URLs in the future)
 - [ ] Create new GUI/form for choosing which Games you want to enable
 - [ ] Mod Manager is auto-aware of War2, will prompt if it is not there if you want to scan for other games.
 Otherwise you need to use the menu option to enable other games.
-- [ ] Limited Steam Integration (Title, Author, Required Mods) and a checkbox to enable/disable
+- [ ]  Steam Integration (Title, Author, Required Mods,etc) and a checkbox to enable/disable
 - [ ] Text box to enter search text to filter the list view down, empty the box to restore the list view
 - [ ] Detect any unsubscribed/deleted Mod and make a local backup before Launch
 - [ ] Include ability to import CA Mod Launcher settings for first time users